paulahemsi/ft_containers/README.md

 |can be used with arithmetic operators like +, – and so on.
 This means that Random-access iterators can move in both the direction, and that too randomly|:heavy_check_mark:|:x:|
 |support offset dereference operator ([ ]), which is used for random-access|:heavy_check_mark:|:x:|
 |The value pointed to by these iterators can be exchanged or swapped|:heavy_check_mark:|:heavy_check_mark:|

+### Reverse_iterators

+[std::reverse_iterator](https://en.cppreference.com/w/cpp/iterator/reverse_iterator) is an iterator adaptor that reverses the direction of a given iterator.

+ In other words, when provided with (at least) a `bidirectional iterator`, `std::reverse_iterator` produces a **new iterator** that moves **from the end to the beginning** of the sequence defined by the *underlying bidirectional iterator*.

+ For a reverse iterator r constructed from an iterator i, the relationship `&*r == &*(i-1)` is always true (as long as r is dereferenceable); thus a reverse iterator constructed from a one-past-the-end iterator dereferences to the last element in a sequence.

 ![image](https://user-images.githubusercontent.com/63563271/148653829-be8b822c-e152-451d-bef4-9e242c81da20.png)